ccynthia6/E-Commerce-Analysis/README.md

 ![Top Products by Revenue](screenshot/04_top_product_revenue.png)
 ![Conversion Rate - Category Wise](screenshot/04_conversion_rate_category.png)

-> **Electronics dominates in both volume and revenue** — 7,134 views, 196 purchases, $79,274 total revenue.
+> **The critical finding:** **Electronics dominates in both volume and revenue** — 7,134 views, 196 purchases, $79,274 total revenue.
 But Sport has the highest conversion rate (3.13%) despite minimal traffic (96 views), suggesting strong purchase intent among the few who visit. **Apparel and Furniture have near-zero cart rates despite meaningful traffic** — a clear signal that product presentation, pricing, or discoverability is failing in those categories.

+The massive disconnect where Apparel and Furniture accumulate thousands of views but fail to convert proves that high traffic does not equal market viability on our platform.
+The business is burning customer acquisition costs pulling users into dead-end categories, while completely ignoring the small but hyper-efficient Sport category that converts visitors at a rate three times higher than the site baseline.

 ---